InfiAest/InfiAest/README.md

 # Hello 👋

 ### :raising_hand: I'm Charlotte.
-I am a 90's kid from England but based in Norway who is currently finishing my final year studying Front-End Development at Noroff.
+I am a 90's kid from England but based in Norway who has recently finished studying Front-End Development at Noroff.
 I'm currently looking for a place to work where I can continue learning, better my skills and build beautiful and functional websites.

 #### Tidbits:
 - :golfing_woman: I’m learning how to play golf in my spare time